jasonltr/cloud-resume-challenge/README.md

 I followed a tutorial online [link](https://contactmentor.com/build-website-visitor-counter-javascript/)
 Used their default index.js and modified my CSS accordingly to get the formatting right
 Webcounter is now available on the bottom of the page
+Have to enable CORS settings on Azure portal API (sorry for general instruction but just google it)

+## Testing and CI/CD workflow using github actions ##
+Wrote python script under test to test the urls to ensure a 200 response is returned AKA instead of manually checking all the urls by clicking on them manually the pythong script does it for me

+Wrote the two YAML files to provide the sequence of events to be triggered when a push to [master] branch webpage directory.

+The first YAML file is to run the test script

+The second YAML file is to automatically upload my updated frontend files onto the blob storage and to purge the CDN endpoint to update my website